 My cherubs decided this day to have a group whine session, much different from wine sessions adults partake in.
 Whining isn’t fun for anyone involved but serves the purpose of black-out inebriation in other ways.

 “I’m bored,” bemoaned son one.
-Followed by, “So am I,” from son two and, “Me too, Mommy,” from girl.
+Followed by, “So am I,” from son two.
+Tripled by, “Me too, Mommy,” from girl.

 The classic, throwback kid complaint.